LabPy/lantz/docs/guides/ui-two-drivers.rst

     main = loadUi('ui-two-drivers.ui')

     # Notice that now we specify the instrument name!
-    with LantzSignalGenerator('localhost', 5678, name='fungen1') as inst1, \
+    with LantzSignalGeneratorTCP('localhost', 5678, name='fungen1') as inst1, \
-         LantzSignalGenerator('localhost', 5679, name='fungen2') as inst2:
+         LantzSignalGeneratorTCP('localhost', 5679, name='fungen2') as inst2:

         # We connect the whole main widget, and we give a list of drivers.
         connect_setup(main, [inst1, inst2])